josh987123/ftg-dashboard/replit.md

 ## Overview

-FTG Dashboard is a client-side financial dashboard application for tracking and visualizing business financial metrics.
-The application provides password-protected access to financial data including revenue, accounts receivable, and accounts payable across multiple years (2015-2025).
-It features a responsive design with mobile sidebar navigation and data visualization capabilities.
+FTG Dashboard is a client-side financial dashboard application designed for tracking and visualizing business financial metrics.
+It provides password-protected access to financial data, including revenue, accounts receivable, and accounts payable across multiple years (2015-2025).
+The application features a responsive design with mobile sidebar navigation and robust data visualization capabilities, aiming to deliver comprehensive financial insights.

 ## User Preferences